radar/rboard/README.markdown

 If you're looking to integrate it into a site, please read the Integration section below.

+It's currently under active development.

 ## How to get it up and running

-In order to start using rBoard you should only have to clone the repository, and run `rake install`:
+In order to start using rBoard you should only have to clone the repository

     git clone git://github.com/radar/rboard.git rBoard
     cd rBoard

-Start up the site in your deployment of chouce and complete the install and you should be ready to go!
+Start up the site in your deployment of choice and complete the installation procedure (by accessing the site in your web browser of choice) and you should be ready to go!
 ## Requirements

 This app requires Sphinx which can be obtained from the Sphinx [website](http://sphinxsearch.com).
 Sphinx works with both MySQL and PostgreSQL.